 What eats herring?

 The Western grebes, common murres, Atlantic puffins, razorbills, common terns, and Arctic terns are some examples of seabirds that depend on these fish.
-Marine mammals that eat them are dolphins, porpoises, whales, seals, and sea-lions, while the predatory fish that eat these fish are sharks (including thresher sharks and spinner sharks), swordfish, sailfish and other billfish, tuna, salmon, striped bass, cod, and halibut.
+Marine mammals that eat them are dolphins, porpoises, whales, seals, and sea lions, while the predatory fish that eat these fish are sharks (including thresher sharks and spinner sharks), swordfish, sailfish and other billfish, tuna, salmon, striped bass, cod, and halibut.
 Fishermen catch mostly Clupea species.

 Reproduction and Lifespan

 These fish reproduce through spawning.
 They spawn once a year after reaching sexual maturity at 3 or 4 years of age, although at least one Atlantic species spawns every month of the year.
-Some species are anadromous, meaning they live in salt water but migrate to fresh water for spawnings, such as the blueback and the alewife.
+Some species are anadromous, meaning they live in salt water but migrate to fresh water for spawning, such as the blueback and the alewife.

 Fishing and Cooking